 PPRC undertook investigation into voter list anomalies at the request of the the-then Chief Election commissioner and citizen opinion surveys on the 2001 election.
 PPRC Chairman Dr. Hossain Zillur speaks to the media at the release ceremony of the study results.

-After nearly a year of mobilizational effort, PPRC facilitated the launch of the civil society platform, Local Government Support Group, with Professor Yunus as convener and PPRC as secretariat.
+After nearly a year of mobilizational efforts on decentralization, PPRC facilitated the launch of the civil society platform, Local Government Support Group, with Professor Yunus as convener and PPRC as secretariat.
 All key decentralization advocates were on the platform.

-PPRC in partnership with the Ministry of Local Government organized the first ever national orientation workshop for the newly elected union parishad chairman.
+PPRC in partnership with the Ministry of Local Government organized the first ever national orientation workshop for the newly elected Union Parishad chairman and members.

 Developing research capacity, particularly of younger researchers is a key goal of PPRC.
 PPRC organized its first interactive methodological workshop.
 The three day workshop brought established and younger researchers from universities and research organizations around the country.
 PPRC also awarded research grants to selected young researchers.

 Book launching event of PPRC’s prominent publication on Bangladesh governance, ‘Unbundling Governance’.
-Dr.Hua Du, Professor Rehman Sobham, Dr. Akbar Ali Khan were present among other prestigious panelists.
+Professor Rehman Sobhan, Dr.Hua Du, and Dr. Akbar Ali Khan were present among other prestigious panelists.

-PPRC hosted a “Pitha Uthshob” to celebrate the Bangali New Year.
-The event brought together partners, friends and family of the PPRC family with pitha, music and cultural programs.
+PPRC hosted a “Pitha Uthshob” ( winter festival with local delicacies) to celebrate the Bangali New Year.
+The event brought together partners, friends and family of the PPRC family with pitha, music and cultural programs on the occasion of the Chairman’s rejoining after his stint in the Caretaker Government.

-The final volume of the two volume comprehensive of social safety nets was launched by the State Minister for planning and UNDP country director in the presence of a cross sectional group of high profile stakeholders.
+The final volume of the two-volume comprehensive study of social safety nets was launched by the State Minister for planning and UNDP country director in the presence of a cross sectional group of high profile stakeholders.
 The PPRC study led to the international conference on social protection later that year inaugurated by the honorable Prime Minister.

 The Chittagong research Initiative was launched by PPRC with initial support from the AK Khan Foundation to provide a research based platform for development issues specific to Chittagong.